PSG transfer news: Keylor Navas joins French champions as Alphonse Areola makes Real Madrid loan switch | Goal.com

 The 32-year-old signed for Madrid from Levante in 2014 after impressing at the World Cup in Brazil.

-Navas then lost his number one spot at the Spanish club upon the arrival of Thibaut Courtois last summer, and has now joined the Ligue 1 side at the expense of Areola, who has made the switch to Madrid on loan.
+Navas then lost his number one spot at the Santiago Bernabeu upon the arrival of Thibaut Courtois last summer, and has now joined the Ligue 1 side at the expense of Areola, who has made the switch to Madrid on loan.

-France international Areola leaves on a season-long loan, with no option to purchase coming with the deal.
+France international Areola leaves on a season-long agreement, with no option to purchase coming with the deal.

 Despite starting in three of PSG's four league games this season, Areola has made the switch to La Liga, where he looks set to act as back-up for first-choice Courtois.

-Former Chelsea youngster Marcin Bulka then stepped in as goalkeeper for Friday evening's 2-0 victory over Metz, a win which sent the French champions to the top of the table on goal difference.
+Former Chelsea youngster Marcin Bulka stepped in as shot-stopper for Friday evening's 2-0 victory over Metz, a win which sent the French champions to the top of the table on goal difference.

-The 19-year-old Polish keeper will battle it out with Sergio Rico for the number one jersey, with the former Fulham shot-stopper joining on loan from Sevilla yesterday.
+The 19-year-old Polish keeper will battle it out with Sergio Rico for the number second choice behind Navas, with the former Fulham man joining on loan from Sevilla on Sunday.

-The 26-year-old made 29 Premier League appearances as the Cottagers were relegated to the Championship last season, having played for the Spanish side 160 times over a four-year spell.
+The 26-year-old made 29 Premier League appearances as the Cottagers were relegated to the Championship last campaign, having played for the Spanish side 160 times over a four-year spell.